 TJ Rogers talks life experiences and his new video part

-The skater with an amazing life story tells us what it takes to live out your dreams, as we present an exclusive edit of his part in the new Devin Lopez-filmed video.
+The skater with an amazing life story tells us what it takes to live out your dreams, as we present an exclusive edit of his new Devin Lopez- filmed part.

 Published on